Polynomial term structure models: Introduction

 In particular, their results do not imply ours, or vice versa.
 For further existence results for multi-dimensional polynomial preserving processes, consult the recent paper of Filipovi\'c and Larsson \cite{FL}.

 In the remainder of this article is arranged as follows.
-In section \ref{se:alg}, we present one of the main results, a classification of scalar time-homogeneous factor models which satisfy both the analytic assumption that bond prices satisfy a certain partial differential equation and the algebraic assumption that the bond prices can be expressed as a polynomial of the factor.
-In section \ref{se:prob} we show that a polynomial model in which the spot interest rate is bounded from below necessarily has the property that the spot interest rate is also bounded from above; we also present an explicit example of a polynomial model in which the spot interest rate is unbounded from below.
-In addition, we provide a complete classification of models satisfying the probabilistic assumption that the corresponding stochastic differential equation has a non-explosive solution valued in a bounded interval.
-This section contains an easy-to-check formulation of Feller's test of explosion for stochastic differential equations with polynomial coefficients, which might have independent interest.
-In section~\ref{se:spectral} we present a spectral representation of the bond prices in the context of a polynomial model.
-In section \ref{se:examples} we consider a concrete example of this class of models.
-The Cox--Ingersoll--Ross model is recovered from this example in the limit of degree parameter $n \uparrow \infty$.
-The properties of this example are analysed and its parameters calibrated to US interest rate data in the case $n=2$.
-Finally in section \ref{se:extensions}, we briefly discuss two extensions: a Hull--White-type extension where the coefficients are allowed to be time dependent, and the higher dimensional case $d > 1$.
+In section \ref{se:pde}, we show that the analytic hypothesis that the bond price function $G$ satisfies a certain partial differential equation and the algebraic hypothesis that $G$ can be expressed as a polynomial of the factor forces the interest rate function $R$ and the coefficients of the factor dynamics $b, a$ to be low-degree polynomials of the factor.
+Furthermore, we focus on dimension $d=1$ to explicitly spell out the linear constraints these two hypotheses place on the coefficients of these polynomials.
+In section \ref{se:sde} we provide a complete classification scalar polynomial models satisfying the probabilistic assumption that the corresponding stochastic differential equation has a non-explosive solution valued in a bounded interval.
+In section~\ref{se:spectral} we present a spectral representation of the bond prices in the context of scalar polynomial models.
+In section \ref{se:examples} we consider a concrete example of a parametrised family of polynomial models which generalise in a certain sense the exponential affine models.
+Finally in section \ref{se:extensions}, we briefly discuss a Hull--White-type extension where the coefficients are allowed to be time dependent.
+The appendix contains an easy-to-check formulation of Feller's test of explosion for stochastic differential equations for stochastic differential equations with analytic coefficients, which might have independent interest.